- Course Selection and Scheduling Changes

 - 1.00 credit courses must be added within the first 20 school days of the course.

 - 0.50 credit courses must be added within the first 10 school days of the course.

-*Requests to add a course after the deadline will be reviewed by the Guidance Program Coordinator and Principal.
+*Requests to add a course after the deadline will be reviewed by the School Counseling Coordinator and Principal.
 These deadlines vary for dropping a level in the same course.

 Deadlines for DROPPING a Course

 - 1.50 credit courses must be dropped by the Trimester 2 mid-point of the course.

 - 1.00 credit courses must be dropped by the end of the first Trimester of the course.